-8.31 Events after the Balance Sheet date
+8.32 Events after the Balance Sheet date

-The date for approval of the Authority's Accounts is 22 September 2014.
+The date for approval of the Authority's Accounts is 30 September 2015.
 Events taking place after this date will not be reflected in the financial statements or notes.
-Where events taking place before this date provide information about conditions existing at 31 March 2014 the figures in the financial statements and notes are adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provide information about conditions existing at 31 March 2015 the effects must be disclosed in the accounts.
+There is one non-adjusting event that requires disclosure as detailed below.